 Present Spectacles – We will evaluate your current spectacles, both in terms of condition and the suitability of the prescription in order to ascertain whether they are still appropriate for you.

-Refraction – If there is any error in your vision that is in need of correction, this is found during the refraction process.
-The eye examination includes testing for distance vision, near (reading) vision, and we will also discuss occupation and any hobbies you may have in order for us to be able to provide a prescription for them if required.
+Refraction – If there is an error in your vision that is in need of correction, this is found during the refraction process.
+The eye examination includes testing for distance vision, near (reading) vision, and we will also discuss the occupation and any hobbies you may have in order for us to be able to provide a prescription for them if required.
 ‘Computer spectacles’, also often referred to as an ‘intermediate prescription’, are often produced.

 Pupil Reflexes – These are checked in order to make sure that the pupils are reacting normally to light.
 An abnormal reaction may indicate neurological problems.

 Oculomotor Balance – This checks that the eye muscles correctly align the eyes at all distances.

 Intra-ocular Pressures – This is tested because a higher pressure can indicate the presence of Glaucoma.

 Visual Field Examination – This examines your peripheral vision to ensure that your sight is normal.